Blitman12/Citizen-Master/README.md

 An application where you can search for local events in a town using the TicketMaster API as well as statistics on that town (such as safety) using a 0-10 rating scale using the Teleport API.

 ## Project Description
-This project was created to help travelers determin important city "scores" focused on: travel, healthcare, commute, cost of living, leisure etc...
+This project was created to help travelers determine important city "scores" focused on: travel, healthcare, commute, cost of living, leisure etc...
 The user is also able to find nearby events in the selected city.

 ## User Story